rtansf/quantum/README.md

 <h3>Example</h3>

-Suppose we have purchase transaction records like so collected over a period of time.
+Suppose we have purchase transaction records like so collected over a time period.
-For this example, we will store this as CSV transactions.csv (in real-world usage, the data would be continuously streamed).
+For this example, the records are stored in transactions.csv (in real-world usage, the data would be continuously streamed).

 |DateTime|CustomerId|ProductId|Quantity|TotalPrice|
 |------- |----------|---------|--------|----------|